-All of the directors of the Gas Company are also directors or officers of Sempra Energy.
-They are not separately compensated for services as directors of the Gas Company.
+All of the directors of SDG&E are also directors or officers of Sempra Energy.
+They are not separately compensated for services as directors of the Company.

 Directors of Sempra Energy who are not also employees receive the following retainer and fees for services as directors of Sempra Energy and its subsidiaries: